namag-ai/bank-loan-analysis-tableau/README.md

 ## Data Sources
    * The dataset used for this analysis consists of historical bank loan data including:
       1. information about customers
-	  2. loan terms
+      2. loan amount
+      3. purpose of loan
+      4. invested fund
-      3. repayment status
+      5. repayment status
-      4. credit scores
+      6. credit scores
-      5. Loan Grade, and other relevant attributes.
+      7. Loan Grade, and other relevant attributes.
 The data is sourced from the bank's internal database and stored in a MySQL database for easy access and manipulation.

 ## Analysis Process